 Jenmarie is a bubbly woman in her late twenties who loves to laugh and always thinks shopping is a good idea.
-She has been happily married for six years to the man of her dreams and loves anything Star Wars and Disney.
+She has been happily married for seven years to the man of her dreams and loves anything Star Wars and Disney.
 You've stumbled upon her blog of fashion, beauty and lifestyle where she shares her outfits, reviews, beauty tips, favorite things and inspirational pick-me-ups.
 Have a look around and send her a note if you wish.

 Features & Collabs